rowanmanning/resave/README.md

 #### `log` (object)

-An object which implments the methods `error` and `info` which will be used to report errors and request information.
+An object which implements the methods `error` and `info` which will be used to report errors and request information.

 ```js
 app.use(resaver({